catscarlet/zeronokubernetes/README.md

 Start Kubernetes from zero.

-This project is only available in Chinese.
+This project is only available in Chinese for now.